-In addition to the branding perks, social media also offers an opportunity for establishing sales goals.
+In addition to the branding benefits, social media also offers an opportunity for establishing sales goals.

 Now take note, that the hard sell is less effective on these platforms.
-However, there are numerous ways to capitalize in the soft sell environment that is social media!
+However, there are numerous ways to capitalize on the soft sell environment that is social media!

 What is a soft sell on social media?